 The BMP will afford opportunities for experiential training specifically tailored to the strengths and weaknesses of each individual student.
 The areas selected correspond to the typical aspects considered in the review of standard medical, dental, and graduate school applications: community service, patient volunteering, shadowing, and research training.

-The BMP will provide a three-tiered approach to Mentorship and Coaching.
+The BMP provides a multi-tiered approach to Advising, Mentorship, and Coaching.

-- Career and Professional Development: Students participate in a cooperative model of career adaptability in the classroom, and receive dedicated mentorship through the Foundations of Successful Biomedical Career Planning and Development and Professionalism and Non-Cognitive Development Courses
+- Career and Professional Development: Students may elect to participate in a cooperative model of career adaptability in the classroom, and receive dedicated mentorship through the Foundations of Successful Biomedical Career Planning and Development and Professionalism and Non-Cognitive Development Courses

 - Individual Career Coaching: Students are paired with a career coach to help discuss and prepare for their career.

-Students are also able to participate in preparation for appropriate standardized tests required for application to their chosen professional degree.
+Students are also able to participate in Kaplan courses to prepare for the appropriate standardized test needed for their chosen professional degree programs.